 The carrier gas can be injected directly into a measuring device.
-Some contractors offer logs from three-detectors, including PID, ECD, and FID, as part of their normal DPP/MIP service.
+Some contractors offer logs from three detectors, including PID, ECD or XSD, and FID, as part of their normal DPP/MIP service.
 When a greater degree of speciation is required, an ITMS, GC, or GC/MS may be used, as discussed above.

 At the conclusion of subsurface investigations, each sampling location that is not used to install a groundwater monitoring point or well should be properly sealed with bentonite chips or pellets, grout, or other appropriate material to eliminate any potential for contaminant migration to the groundwater.

 Target analytes typically sampled with MIP technology include VOCs, such as BTEX and halogenated hydrocarbons.
 Some semi-VOCs also can be sampled.